Grant Awards Recipients

 Meg will be remixing an OER textbook for her section of ECON 103 – Principles of Microeconomics.

-Kimberly Spayd Associate Professor of Mathematics
+Christopher Oechler Associate Professor of Spanish

 Alice and Marta will be remixing OER for their course MGT 235 - Statistical Methods.
 They are the only faculty members who currently teach this course a total of six times per year, with 20 students per section.
 With a total reach of 120 students, these OER changes will impact many students and have a long-lasting impact on the management department.